bernhard-42/ssh_ipykernel/README.md

 * Local ports (obtained by jupyter also via `write_connection_file`) will be ssh forwarded to the remote ports
 * The ssh connection and the tunnel command will be retried in case of network or similar errors
 * introduced signal handling with python's `signal` module
+* supports connecting to kernels running on Windows machines

 ## Installation